Online Bioinformatics Degree Program Information

 A protein molecule is a long string of amino acid molecules, folded in upon itself; interactions between the various amino acids determine the shape into which the protein folds and its action within the body.
 In a bioinformatics course, students learn to predict the eventual shape, or structure, of a protein and to search databases of protein sequences.

-Overview of an Online Certificate in Bioinformatics
+Certificate in Bioinformatics

 The graduate certificate program often incorporates several of the same courses offered in a school's bioinformatics Master of Science program.
 Students may opt for the certificate if their careers do not require the formal degree, or if they are seeking education to supplement training needs for their current employment or research.